simeononsecurity/simeononsecurity.ch/content/articles/pfsense-vs-firewalla-network-security-comparison/index.en.md

 - **pfSense to OPNsense**: OPNsense includes a configuration import tool for pfSense configs
 - **OPNsense to pfSense**: Manual reconfiguration required
-- **Firewalla to pfSense/OPNsense (or vice versa)**: Complete reconfiguration necessary—no migration path
+- **Firewalla to pfSense/OPNsense (or vice versa)**: Complete reconfiguration necessary - no migration path

 ### Running Alongside Other Solutions